-In 2020, a bank (previously related party) has filed legal claim against the Group seeking to obligate the Group to pay a net sum of AED 258 million after setting off investment property amounting to AED 85 million and available for sale investments amounting to AED 54 million against the alleged loan granted to the Group amounting to AED 395 million during the year 2008.
-In 2021, the above claim was dismissed by the court in the first instance stage.
+In the prior years, a bank (previously related party) has filed legal claim against the Group seeking to obligate the Group to pay a net sum of AED 258 million after setting off investment property amounting to AED 83 million and available for sale investments amounting to AED 54 million against the alleged loan granted to the Group amounting to AED 395 million during the year 2008.
+In 2022, the above claim was dismissed by the court in the first instance stage.
+As at reporting date, no provision has been considered by the Group's management in respect of this claim of AED 258 million and also aforementioned investment property and available for sale investments are continuing to be recorded in these consolidated financial statements at AED 85 million and AED 58 million respectively.